-NFL.com report: Seahawks likely to be eventually sold, proceeds given to Paul Allen Foundation, team to stay in Seattle
+Report: Seahawks will eventually be sold, with proceeds going to the Paul Allen Foundation.
+But the team will stay in Seattle

 The Seahawks could set a record for most expensive North American pro sports franchise when eventually sold, the report states.

-Some clarity as to the future ownership of the Seahawks became revealed via an NFL.com report Sunday morning stating that the team is expected to be eventually sold by Paul Allen’s estate with proceeds going to his foundation and the team staying in Seattle.
+Some clarity as to the future ownership of the Seahawks was revealed via an NFL.com report Sunday morning that said the team is expected to be eventually sold by Paul Allen’s estate, with proceeds going to his foundation, and the team staying in Seattle.

-Allen’s sister, Jody, has taken a more visible role in the team since Allen’s passing on Oct.
+Allen’s sister, Jody, has taken a more visible role in the team since Allen’s death on Oct.
 15, with Allen’s good friend, Bert Kolde, the vice chairman of the team, also still retaining that role.

-The report states that no sale is imminent but that a succession plan was filed with the NFL, as required, and detailed the likely course of events and noted that NFL commissioner Roger Goodell has said the team will remain in Seattle.
+The report states that no sale is imminent but that a succession plan was filed with the NFL, as required.
+The plan detailed the likely course of events and noted that NFL commissioner Roger Goodell has said the team will remain in Seattle.

-The Paul G. Allen Foundation, the report states, consolidated all of his causes and would be the beneficiary of the transaction.
+The Paul G. Allen Foundation, the report states, consolidated all of Allen’s causes and would be the beneficiary of the transaction.

 Most Read Sports Stories